-All complaints and incidents reported about a TAMU recognized student organization will follow the Student Organization Accountability Process and Memorandum of Understanding (MOU) between the Department of Student Activities and Offices of the Dean of Student Life and defined student conduct process for individual students.
+All complaints and incidents reported about a TAMU recognized student organization will follow the Student Organization Accountability Process and Memorandum of Understanding (MOU) between the Department of Student Activities and Student Conduct Office (SCO) and defined student conduct process for individual students.
 The Student Organization Accountability process and MOU for student organizations is intended to specify the jurisdictional body with primary responsibility for the handling of organizational disciplinary cases involving recognized student organizations at Texas A&M University (this includes national fraternity and sorority chapters affiliated with the Greek governing councils).